How to Become a Radiology Technician in Washington (2026)

 How long does it take to become a radiology tech in Washington?

-Becoming a radiology technician in Washington typically takes about 2 years.
-This period includes completing an accredited radiology technician program, which usually results in an associate's degree.
-After finishing the educational program, you must pass the national certification exam to become a Registered Radiologic Technologist (R.T.), followed by applying for a state license to start working.
+Becoming a radiologic technologist in Washington typically takes about two years.
+This period includes completing a JRCERT-accredited associate degree program.
+After finishing the educational program, you must pass the national ARRT certification exam, followed by applying for a state license to start working.

 How much do rad techs make in Washington?

 Washington is one of the highest-paying states for this field.
-The median annual salary is $89,910, which is about $43.23 per hour.
+The median annual salary is $79,760, which is about $38.35 per hour according to the U.S. Bureau of Labor Statistics.

 Final Thoughts

-Becoming a radiology technician in Washington offers a stable, well-compensated, and fulfilling career.
-By completing your education, passing the ARRT exam, and obtaining state licensure, you’ll be well-equipped to start your journey in healthcare.
+Becoming a radiologic technologist in Washington offers a stable, well-compensated, and fulfilling career.
+By completing your education, passing the ARRT exam, and obtaining state licensure, you'll be well-equipped to start your journey in healthcare.

 Take the first step today by finding the right program for you!